gvwilson/sensibleadventures/cloudherd/cloudherd.md

 lowlands had slowed to a trickle, leaving the cloudherds with nothing to chew on but rumors.

-"Does that mean the king's men are going to come looking for you?"
-Ash demanded loudly, putting a protective arm around his wife and ignoring Indy as she thumped the drum for order.
+"Does that mean the king's army is going to come looking for you?"
+Aft demanded loudly, putting a protective arm around his wife and ignoring Indy as she thumped the drum for order.
 "Because if they do, these walls won't keep 'em out for long, and neither will we."

 The tiger's tail twitched.
 "I did not come to your village for its walls, honored, or to ask you to fight.
-My companions need help, and you are their only hope.
-If you are afraid it will bring more trouble than you can chew, say so and I will be on my way."
+My companions need help.
+You are their only hope---if you fear it will bring more trouble than you can chew, say so and I will be on my way."

 "Nobody is saying we won't help," Indy said firmly.
 "And as long as I'm reeve, nobody is *going* to say that."
 She raised a hand to forestall whatever Aft had